yuriy-chumak/ol/doc/FASL.md

 }
 ```

-Every tag has a type in first byte and a variable length data strcture.
-All tag values extcept 0, 1, and 2 are reserved for feature use and should be interpret as invalid.
+Every tag has type in a first byte and variable length data structure.
+All tag values except 0, 1, and 2 are reserved for future use and should be interpret as invalid.

 ```c
 struct tag_t